 - Keeping the mane detangled is key to the prevention of these knots.
 If you can’t attend to the mane every day, consider keeping it shorter or heavily conditioned.
 You can also try the loose braids once you get the knots out.

 - Wind knots take lots of time to happen – so plan on a bunch of time to get them out… You will probably want to work on them a little at a time!
 Lots of patience and reward for your horse as you work them out.

 Products for gorgeous manes

 - Sheen products are usually silicone-based.
-Some of them also have tons of additional alcohol, which eventually dries everything out.
-Magic Sheen skips that step, so the product isn’t drying, and you use a lot less of it.
+Some also have tons of additional alcohol, which eventually dries everything out.
+Magic Sheen skips that step, so the product isn’t drying, and you use less of it.

 - Conditioners act like they would on your own head.
 You will need to rinse a conditioner out, but you could leave it in for a longer time and rinse later.